orionlab42/go-tutorials/02-donovan-kernighan-book/ch2-program-structure/ch2-program-structure.md

 * Keep in mind that := is a declaration, whereas = is an assignment.
 * One subtle but important point: a short variable declaration does not necessarily declare all the variables on its left-hand side.
-If some of them were already declared in the same lexical block,then the short variable declaration acts like an assignment to those variables.
+If some of them were already declared in the same lexical block, then the short variable declaration acts like an assignment to those variables.

 #2.3.2 Pointers